 We estimated arthropod abundance trends using one GLM per truncated time series.
 We considered only truncated time series with at least three annual estimates of abundance, including the abundance estimate in the year used to truncate the time series.

 To obtain comparable abundance trends among the various sources, expressed in the same unit, we used a model structure that allows the estimation of growth rates.
 To do so we used GLMs with Poisson error structure with a log link function for count data, from van Klink et al. (2020), Crossley et al. (2020) and BIOTIME, GLMs with a binomial error structure with a logit link function for occupancy estimates from Outhwaite et al. (2019), and GLMs with a gaussian error structure with a log link function for density estimates from BIOTIME.
 Trends estimated with a log or logit link functions are expressed as the logarithm of a growth rate (see Supplementary Methods, Fig. S2 & S3), allowing comparisons between common and rare species, but also among datasets.
-We thus give the same importance to rare and to common species, while classic standardization of abundance by mean and standard deviations gives more weight to species with lower inter-annual variability in abundance (Fig. S4).
+Therefore, this approach with appropriate link functions gives the same importance to rare and to common species, in contrast to classic standardization of abundance by mean and standard deviations, which biases average trends by giving more weight to species with lower inter-annual variability in abundance (Fig. S4).

-The GLM used for each truncated time series explains the abundance estimates of each year i (Ai) by a Poisson or Binomial distribution, of parameter λi and pi respectively, which depend on a linear year effect (β):
+The GLM used for each truncated time series explains the abundance estimates of each year i by a Poisson or Binomial distribution, of parameter λi and pi respectively, which depend on a linear year effect (β):

 logλi or logitpi=α+β×yeari+φi+ei (1)